We are keen to explore opportunities to help communities become more empowered through community self-help, volunteering and local solutions.

 The Localism Act was introduced in November 2011.
 The aim of the act was to devolve more decision-making powers from central government back into the hands of individuals, communities and councils.
 There is more information in the Department for Communities plain English guide to the Localism Act.

 Under the Sustainable Communities Act parish and town councils now have the power to send proposals to central government asking to remove legislative or other barriers that prevent them from improving the economic, social and environmental wellbeing of their area.

 More information about other national initiatives and how you can get involved in your Community.

 Just Act also provides information for anyone interested in setting up a community project.

-To find out about events happening in your area visit Explore Somerset.
+To find out about events happening in your area, you can use the website Visit Somerset.

 The Somerset Intelligence website provides data, intelligence and insight on Somerset and its varied communities which you may find of interest when compiling evidence for bids or Neighbourhood Plans.

-Somerset’s Local Offer provides information for children, young people and families including Special Educational Needs and Disabilities
+Somerset’s SEND Local Offer provides information for children, young people and families including Special Educational Needs and Disabilities.

 Community Connect helps adults across Somerset access care and support in the county.
 The website guides people through self-help forms, provides easy access to information and a directory of services, products, groups and events in their local area.

-Somerset Children & Young People Health & Wellbeing website provides a range of resources, including a Mental Health Toolkit to support schools, colleges, and the wider children and young people’s workforce to improve the health and wellbeing of children and young people in Somerset.
+Somerset Children and Young People Health and Wellbeing website provides a range of resources.
+This includes a Mental Health Toolkit to support schools, colleges, and other professionals working with children and young people in Somerset to improve their health and wellbeing.